-A borrowing from French, the expression esprit de l’escalier, or esprit d’escalier, literally wit of (the) staircase, denotes a retort or remark that occurs to a person after the opportunity to make it has passed.
+A borrowing from French, the phrase esprit d’escalier, also esprit de l’escalier and esprit des escaliers, literally wit of (the) staircase(s), denotes a retort or remark that occurs to a person after the opportunity to make it has passed.

-It originally referred to a witty remark coming to mind on the stairs leading away from a social gathering.
-The image seems to have originated in Paradoxe sur le Comédien (Paradox of the Actor), an essay on theatre by the French philosopher, writer and critic Denis Diderot (1713-84):
+This phrase originally referred to a witty remark coming to mind on the stairs leading away from a social gathering.
+The image may have originated in Paradoxe sur le comédien (Paradox of the actor), an essay on theatre by the French philosopher, critic and encyclopaedist Denis Diderot (1713-1784):

 L’homme sensible, comme moi, tout entier à ce qu’on lui objecte, perd la tête, et ne se retrouve qu’au bas de l’escalier.

 The man of sensitivity, like me, wrapped up in what is objected to him, loses his head, and only pulls himself together at the bottom of the staircase.